natehousley/natehousley.github.io/_posts/2024-02-01-Free for All.md

 title: Free-for-all in the Uinta Basin
 tags: GSL water Utah
 ---
+*Note: An extended version of this post appears at Weaving Rivers [here](https://weavingrivers.com/great-salt-lake).*

 In 1861, a Mormon scout reported that the Uinta Basin, east of the Wasatch, was "one vast contiguity of waste, and measurably valueless, except for nomadic purposes, hunting grounds for Indians and to hold the world together."
 Following the Walker War and the failure of the Indian Farms by the end of the 1850s, Mormon and US leaders began to look toward displacing Utes to a permanent reservation.
 Brigham Young successfully petitioned President Lincoln to establish a reservation in the Uinta Basin--picked out for Indians because Mormon settlers considered it worthless.